-- 4.1 For Council Tournaments, the Executive, and for other Official Tournaments the organiser of the tournament, shall, prior to dates specified each year by the Executive Director, apply for approval to stage those tournaments by submitting to the Executive Director tournament advertisements for inclusion in the Year Book containing the following details for each tournament: - 4.1.1 the starting date, place and the planned duration of the tournament; - 4.1.2 the number and nature of the events (including any provision that individual matches may be played as multiple games), who may compete, and the amount of the entrance fee; - 4.1.3 the number, location and size of the lawns; - 4.1.4 the maximum number of entrants in any event (if necessary); - 4.1.5 the type of balls to be used; - 4.1.6 details of prizes or trophies; - 4.1.7 the closing date for entries and the address to which they must be sent.
-For Council tournaments entries must be received, with the relevant New Zealand dollar payment, by the Executive Director by the closing date set, though if the maximum number of entrants has not been exceeded, late entries may be accepted; - 4.1.8 the venues to be used for the tournament; - 4.1.9 the time of the opening ceremony or the commencement of play on the first day of play; - 4.1.10 any variations in the Laws, Rules or Regulations for which permission has been obtained in accordance with Regulation 3; - 4.1.11 any other conditions for the event including the hoop size to be used. - 4.2 By a further date specified by the Executive Director each year the following additional details shall be provided to the Executive Director: the names of the Tournament Manager, the Tournament Referee and the Tournament Handicapper, and any assistant Managers.
+- 4.1 For Council Tournaments, the Executive, and for other Official Tournaments the organiser of the tournament, shall, prior to dates specified each year by the Executive Director, apply for approval to stage those tournaments by submitting to the Executive Director tournament advertisements for inclusion in the Year Book containing the following details for each tournament: - 4.1.1 the starting date, place and the planned duration of the tournament; - 4.1.2 the number and nature of the events (including any provision that individual matches may be played as multiple games), who may compete, and the amount of the entrance fee: - 4.1.3 the number, location and size of the lawns; - 4.1.4 the maximum number of entrants in any event (if necessary): - 4.1.5 the type of balls to be used: - 4.1.6 details of prizes or trophies; - 4.1.7 the closing date for entries and the address to which they must be sent.
+For Council tournaments entries must be received, with the relevant New Zealand dollar payment, by the Executive Director by the closing date set, though if the maximum number of entrants has not been exceeded, late entries may be accepted; - 4.1.8 the venues to be used for the tournament; - 4.1.9 the time of the opening ceremony or the commencement of play on the first day of play; - 4.1.10 any variations in the Laws, Rules or Regulations for which permission has been obtained in accordance with Regulation 3; - 4.1.11 any other conditions for the event including the hoop size to be used.
+If no hoop setting specification appears in the advertisement then hoops will be set to the largest ball plus 1/16th of an inch with an upward or downward tolerance of 1/32nd of an inch.

-- 4.3 The Executive Director shall before publication consult the Manager concerning any substantive alteration made to the tournament advertisement.
+- 4.2 By a further date specified by the Executive Director each year the following additional details shall be provided to the Executive Director: the names of the Tournament Manager, the Tournament Referee and the Tournament Handicapper, and any assistant Managers. - 4.3 The Executive Director shall before publication consult the Manager concerning any substantive alteration made to the tournament advertisement.
 Any failure to consult shall not, of itself, lead to the loss of official status for the tournament. - 4.4 Associations staging any Council fixture must ensure it does not clash with any other Council fixture where any player might be eligible to play in both events.
 Association play-offs for the Arthur Ross and Silver Badge competitions are Council fixtures.